 This document contains confidential and trade secret information, is the property of Cummins NPower LLC and is given to the receiver in confidence.
-The receiving and retaining of the document in confidence and agrees that, except as authorized in writing by Cummins NPower, it will (1) not use the document or any copy thereof or the confidential or trade secret information therein, and (2) not copy the document, (3) not disclose to others either the document or the confidential or trade secret information therein, and (4) upon completion of the need to retain the document, or upon demand, return the document, all copies thereof, and all material copie therefrom.
+The receiver, by receiving and retaining of the document or corp copy thereof or the confidence and agrees that, except as authorized in writing by Cummins NPower, it will (1) not use the document or any copy thereof or the confidencial or trade secret information therein, and (4) upon completion of the need to retain the document, or upon demand, return the document, or clopes thereof, and all material capied therefrom.
 COPTRIGHT Cummins NPower LLC

-ANGULAR DIMENSIONS ± 1 IMPERIAL UNITS METRIC UNITS
+ANGULAR DIMENSIONS ± 1' IMPERIAL UNITS METRIC UNITS